(Eco)responsible and united

 • Limit the quantity and number of pages of printed material.

-• Reduce the digital weight of the Festival website and mobile application.
+• Optimise the page weight of the website and the app.

 By sharing its values and objectives, the Festival encourages the active participation of everyone with a view to preserving the environment and becoming part of an ethical and fair economy.

-• Participate in professional networking meetings to improve eco-responsible practices in the sector.
+• Participate in professional meetings to improve eco-responsible practices: COFEES, ARVIVA, Arsud, MAIF Culture, etc.

 By taking into consideration: access to buildings, information, creation and employment, the Festival d'Avignon has chosen to implement actions for inclusion and accessibility.